Contact us

 Follow Data Exchange Regulations

-Implement API-enabled, FHIR-native solutions to meet various international interoperability standards and regulations.
+Implement API-enabled, FHIR-native solutions for healthcare interoperability to meet various international standards and regulations.
+Ensure your API-driven, FHIR-native solutions align with HIE standards while meeting CMS, ONC, and regional certification requirements.
 For health payers in the USA, our solutions help meet CMS standards.
 In turn, healthcare providers, EHR vendors, and health IT developers can achieve compliance with ONC mandates.
 In Europe, we back the IPS, ISiK, and MedMij certification standards.
 We also support Germany’s telematics infrastructure requirements.

 Edenlab is your reliable partner in achieving compliance with healthcare regulations and interoperability standards.
 We’ve recently worked with Elation Health to implement an FHIR-compliant solution that integrates ElationEMR platform with FHIR standard.
 Our Kodjin FHIR Server has helped Elation Health achieve ONC certification and improve data interoperability.